PorosSingh/healthcare-/README.md

-# healthcare-dashboard

-Healthcare Dashboard
+Healthcare Analysis Dashboard
+Overview
-This repository contains the code for a healthcare dashboard designed to visualize and analyze healthcare data.
+This repository contains a healthcare analysis dashboard that provides insights into various health-related metrics.
+The dashboard visualizes data related to patient outcomes, disease prevalence, and medical interventions.

-Target Audience

-This dashboard is intended for:

-Healthcare professionals (doctors, nurses, administrators) Researchers
-Anyone interested in gaining insights from healthcare data.
+Features
+Patient Demographics: Explore demographic information such as age, gender, and location.
+Disease Trends: Visualize trends in disease prevalence over time.
+Treatment Efficacy: Analyze the effectiveness of different medical treatments.
+Risk Factors: Identify key risk factors associated with specific health conditions.

+Data Sources
+Healthcare Data Repository
+Contributing
+Contributions are welcome!
+If you find any issues or want to add new features, feel free to submit a pull request.

+License
+This project is licensed under the MIT License - see the LICENSE file for details.